-Hitchhiking can be an interesting and fun way to get around the quiet backroads of the countryside, or between major towns and cities.
+Hitchhiking can be an interesting and exciting way to get around the quiet backroads and lanes of the countryside, or to travel major routes between towns and cities.

-The wonderful thing about hitchhiking is that it’s usually always reliable (although sometimes long waits are necessary) and it’s totally free.
+The wonderful thing about hitchhiking is that it’s usually pretty reliable (although sometimes long waits are necessary) and it’s normally totally free.

-Hitchhiking is therefore a great way to save money on transportation while having an exciting and unpredictable travel adventure.
+Hitchhiking is therefore a great way to save money on transportation while having an exciting and unpredictable travel adventure in a foreign country.

-There is not really any limit to how far you can travel by hitchhiking.
-Some people have hitchhiked across entire continents, covering thousands of miles.
+There isn't really any limit to how far you can travel by hitchhiking.
+People have hitchhiked across entire continents and have even circumnavigated the globe, covering thousands of miles.

-Likewise, there are also no real limits as to what countries you can hitchhike through, although drivers may be more reluctant to pull over in countries where hitchhiking is illegal or frowned upon.
-However, hitchhiking can often be illegal alongside major highways in many countries where hitchhiking is permitted overall.
+Likewise, there are also no real restrictions regarding which countries you can hitchhike through, although drivers may be more reluctant to pull over in countries where hitchhiking is illegal or frowned upon.

 Hitchhiking is not as risky as many people believe.
-A few rare horror stories does not change the fact that statistically, hitchhiking is a safe activity, especially if you avoid hitchhiking alone or at night.
-Common sense and listening to your gut feelings will also go a long way towards keeping you out of trouble.
+A few isolated bad incidents does not change the fact that statistically, hitchhiking is a safe activity, especially if you avoid hitchhiking alone or at night.

 If you try hitchhiking, you will undoubtedly have encounters and conversations with many diverse and interesting people that you wouldn't otherwise have met.
 This can be one of the most rewarding aspects of hitchhiking for many people.